CircuitFlyer/Touch_and_Go/docs/README.md

 - RPM boost during the flight to compensate for decreasing battery voltage.
 -	On-board memory to store your settings.
 -	Usable with lower cost ESC’s.
 -	Easy to assemble.
-Solder a few pins, update to the latest version of CircuitPython, save the programs and libraries onto the drive, connect to your ESC, adjust your settings and fly.
+Solder a few pins, update CircuitPython, save the programs and libraries onto the drive, connect to your ESC, adjust your settings and fly.
 -	Reprogrammable.
 Have another project in mind?
 The Trinket M0 can be programmed for a multitude of other maker and hacker projects.
 It can even be programmed as an Arduino board if preferred.

 ## Make Your Own